ZcashFoundation/zebra/.github/pull_request_template.md

 - [ ] Pull Request
   - The pull request is complete: code, documentation, and tests
   - The PR contains changes to related code (unrelated changes can be split into another PR)
-  - The PR does everything listed in the tickets that it closes
+  - The PR does everything listed in the tickets that it closes, or the designs that it finishes
   - Any follow-up tasks are listed in a GitHub issue

 - [ ] Code